GMOD/jbrowse-components/packages/jbrowse-web/doc/objectTypes.md

 A track is a visible element in the UI that shows some data.

-It has a reference to a track configuration certain track configuration, and its state model has a reference back to that track configuration.
+It has a reference to a certain track configuration, and its state model has a reference back to that track configuration.

 Each track type needs to list which view types it can be used with in its `compatibleViewTypes` member.

+It uses one or more [Renderers] to actually draw the data inside its piece of the UI.

+## Renderers

+A renderer is a pluggable element that cannot be configured on its own, but is registered with the plugin manager for use by tracks to draw data.
+It is a react component that takes some data in its props, and produces some kind of web-compatible rendering of it.